KashanHumayun/ergonomic-posture-recommendation/README.md

 - `models/results/best_posture_model.joblib`
 - `notebooks/real_data_walkthrough.ipynb`

-## Notes
+## Limitations

+- This is an offline benchmark study, not a live monitoring system.
+- The ergonomic categories are manually defined from the benchmark labels.
+- The recommendation text is heuristic and should be read as a simple post-processing layer.
-- Raw downloaded files live in `data/raw/` and are ignored by git.
+- Raw downloaded files live in `data/raw/` and are intentionally excluded from version control.
-- Recommendations are derived from real predicted posture-state groups, not synthetic labels.